An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: Overview

 \section{Overview}

 Over the past two decades, the ability to coherently manipulate the internal state of atoms and molecules has proven an essential tool in the field of precision measurements \cite{Inguscio2013}, as well as for the realization of ultracold synthetic matter and atomic quantum simulators of important many-body problems \cite{Ketterle2008,Varenna2016}.
-In particular, a key experimental probe of many-body physics in ultracold atomic systems is radio-frequency (RF) spectroscopy \cite{Torma2016,Ketterle2008}, by which an applied RF pulse is used to transfer atoms from one hyperfine state to another unoccupied state.
-Addressing the RF transitions that connect hyperfine sublevels with different interaction properties allows for accessing the spectral properties of elementary excitations in Fermi \cite{Chin2004, Stewart2008, Schirotzek2009, Kohstall2012, Koschorreck2012, Scazza2017} and Bose gases \cite{Hu2016, Jorgensen2016, Yan2020}, as well as fundamental thermodynamic quantities \cite{Sagi2012, Mukherjee2019, Fletcher2017}.
-In this context, a significant demand is the implementation of strong coherent RF drives, which are especially important to precisely trigger and probe non-equilibrium many-body dynamics governed by short-range interactions \cite{Bardon2015, Cetina2016, Fletcher2017, Amico2018,Skou2021}, tuned through Feshbach resonances upon varying a static magnetic field applied to the sample.
+In particular, a key experimental probe of many-body physics in ultracold atomic systems is radio-frequency (RF) spectroscopy \cite{Torma2016,Ketterle2008,ValeZwierlein}, by which an applied RF pulse is used to transfer atoms from one hyperfine state to another unoccupied state.
+Addressing the RF transitions that connect hyperfine sublevels with different interaction properties allows for accessing the spectral properties of elementary excitations in Fermi \cite{Chin2004, Stewart2008, Schirotzek2009, Kohstall2012, Koschorreck2012, Scazza2017} and Bose gases \cite{Hu2016, Jorgensen2016, Yan2020, Etrych2025}, as well as fundamental thermodynamic quantities \cite{Sagi2012, Mukherjee2019, Fletcher2017}.
+In this context, a significant demand is the implementation of strong coherent RF drives, which are especially important to precisely trigger and probe non-equilibrium many-body dynamics governed by short-range interactions \cite{Bardon2015, Cetina2016, Fletcher2017, Amico2018, Skou2021, Vivanco2025, Etrych2025}, tuned through Feshbach resonances upon varying a static magnetic field applied to the sample.
+Additionally, strong RF driving notably allows for performing efficient evaporation of atomic quantum gases in magnetic traps~\cite{Ketterle1996} and for dynamically shaping the trapping potentials~\cite{Hofferberth2006,Perrin2017}.
+It is also becoming increasingly important for realizing fast qubit rotations in atom-based quantum information processing applications~\cite{Braverman2019,Ma2022}.